Monday

 a step up from the basic JrF contact microphone - features:

-. available with 1/4 inch jacks only.
+. available with 1/4 inch jacks only

-(for a range of adaptors to connect to XLR & 3.5mm inputs please see the accessories page by clicking here)
+for a range of adaptors to connect to XLR and 3.5mm inputs please see the adaptor pages

 . available as single mono contact microphone or in stereo pairs.

-. come with 3metre cables as standard.
+. come with 2metre cables as standard.

-8 comments:
+44 comments:

 insomian. said...